Battle of Bint Jbeil: Background

-Bint Jbeil was a major center for the Lebanese resistance during the 18 years of Israeli occupation.
-Following Israel's withdrawal from Bint Jbeil in 2000 the town became an important base for Hezbollah.
-Hezbollah Secretary General Sayyed Hassan Nasrallah held his victory speech in Bint Jbeil after the Israeli withdrawal, in front of a joyful audience of more than 100 000 people, Muslims and Christians, where he belittled Israeli power:
+Bint Jbeil was a major center for the Lebanese resistance during the previous 18 years of Israeli occupation.
+Following Israel's withdrawal from South Lebanon in 2000, the town became an important base for Hezbollah.
+After the Israeli withdrawal, Hezbollah Secretary General Hassan Nasrallah held his victory speech in Bint Jbeil in front of a jubilant audience of more than 100,000 people (including Muslims and Christians) where he belittled Israeli power: